SavvyWombat/color-php/README.md

 $newHsl = $hsl->red('-50'); // remove 50 from the current value
 $newHsl = $hsl->red('+50%'); // increase the current value by 50%
 $newHsl = $hsl->red('-50%'); // decrease the current value by 50%
+$newHsl = $hsl->red('+1/2'); // set to a value halfway between the current value and 255 (maximum red value)
+$newHsl = $hsl->red('-1/2'); // set to a value halfway between the current value and 0 (minimum red value)
 ```

 Red, green, blue values are clamped in the range of 0..255.
 This means that adding 100 to a color which already has a red value of 200 will return a color with red set to 255.

 Similarly, saturation and lightness are clamped in the range 0..100, while alpha is clamped between 0 and 1.

 Hue is not clamped, as it is possible to rotate more than 360 in either direction (and 420&deg; is equivalent to 60&deg;).
+Because of this, the fractional pattern ('+1/2') should not be used as there is no minimum or maximum.

 # Extending